saylordotorg/course_hist364/Unit07.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Threatened Environments – Threatened Societies** <span id="7"></span>
 *At the end of the twentieth century, over one hundred years of